thethirduniverse/delphi/README.md

 ---
 ##Changes

+* Now delphi no longer requires a C wrapper file for execution.
+It uses the threading capability provided by python to do that.
 * Now delphi no longer requires putting code inside `#@s` and `#@e`.
 It will always execute the entire file.

 ---